Asian options for local-stochastic volatility models in the short-maturity regime: Introduction

 On the other hand, Asian option pricing under stochastic volatility models has been much less studied.
 Fouque and Han (2003) \cite{Fouque2003} studied the pricing of Asian options in a class of models where the volatility is driven by several mean-reverting processes.
 Robertson (2010) \cite{Robertson2010} extended the optimal sampling results of Guasoni and Robertson (2008) \cite{Guasoni2008} to stochastic volatility models, with explicit results for the Heston model.
 In recent work Al\`os et al. (2024) \cite{Alos2022} obtained an expansion for the implied volatility of Asian options around the ATM point for stochastic volatility models with Gaussian and fractional volatility, using Malliavin calculus methods.
 Lin and Chang (2020) \cite{Lin2020} obtained an expansion in volatility of volatility for Asian options in stochastic volatility models.
 Fusai and Kyriakou (2016) \cite{Fusai2016} derived a lower bound approximation for Asian option prices that works for a wide class of models including stochastic volatility models.

 We study in this paper the short-maturity asymptotics of Asian option prices in local-stochastic volatility models.
-The asymptotics of Asian options in the short-maturity limit has been studied in the literature for the local volatility model \cite{PZAsian, PZAsianCEV, Arguin2018}, which includes as a limiting case the Black-Scholes model when the local volatility is a constant, and for jump-diffusion models \cite{PZJD}.
+The asymptotics of Asian options in the short-maturity limit has been studied in the literature for the local volatility model \cite{PZAsian, PZAsianCEV, Arguin2018,Park2019}, which includes as a limiting case the Black-Scholes model when the local volatility is a constant, and for jump-diffusion models \cite{PZJD}.
+In the Black-Scholes model the subleading $O(T)$ correction has been computed in \cite{subleading}.
 A double expansion in maturity and log-strike was obtained by PDE methods for the prices of Asian options in the local volatility model in \cite{FPP2013}.
 The numerical performance of the short-maturity expansion for pricing Asian options in the Black-Scholes model with realistic maturities is comparable or better to that of alternative methods which are more time-intensive; see \cite{PZRisk} for a detailed comparison.

 The asymptotics for the local volatility model is different in the two regimes of out-of-the-money (OTM) and at-the-money (ATM) Asian options.
 For OTM Asian options, the leading asymptotics is obtained using large deviations theory methods \cite{Dembo1998,VaradhanLD}, while the ATM asymptotics is dominated by Gaussian fluctuations of the asset price around the spot price.
 We mention also the results of Gobet and Miri (2014) \cite{GobetMiri} who studied the expansion of the time-average of a diffusion in a small parameter such as time or volatility using Malliavin calculus, with applications to pricing Asian options.